haxwell/eog-mobile/RELEASING_README.md

 The archive should build and you should see it in the Organizer window.

+In the Organizer window, there is a Verify Archive button.
+Click it, accept the defaults, and be sure the archive is valid.

 (The remaining part needs to be verified - 20181119184703)

 You will get an email, telling you the build has completed processing, and that you can use it for TestFlight, or submit to the Apple Store.